sudarshansudarshan/aicamp/Handbook.md

     - Mode of Travel
     - Contact Info and Emergency Contact Number
 - Do not damage any property of the hostel, use the washrooms responsibly.
 - Violation of any of the above will lead to penalties according to the rules of the institute and the department.
-If there is severe misconduct, then legal action may be taken, accompanying exoulsion from the program and blacklisting from the college.
+If there is severe misconduct, then legal action may be taken, accompanying expulsion from the program and blacklisting from the college.

 ## Schedule
 ---